RevokeCash/revoke.cash/content/en/learn/approvals/what-is-permit2.md

 ---
 title: What Is Permit2?
 description: Permit2 is a system that was developed by the Uniswap team to enable gasless approvals for every token.
-Learn more about Permit2.
+This brings benefits but also risks.
 translator: <Your Name Here (or remove)>
 ---